Data Processor Salary

 Popular Skills for Data Processor

-Data Processors generally report applying a varied skill set to their work.
-Most notably, skills in Microsoft Excel, Microsoft Word, Customer Service, and Microsoft Outlook are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Microsoft Office and Typing.
-Those proficient in Data Entry are, more often than not, also skilled in Microsoft Excel and Customer Service.
+Survey results imply that Data Processors put a diverse skill set to use.
+Most notably, skills in Microsoft Excel, Data Processing, Customer Service, and Microsoft Word are correlated to pay that is above average.
+Skills that pay less than market rate include Typing and Microsoft Office.
+Most people experienced in Data Entry also know Microsoft Excel and Customer Service.

 Pay by Experience Level for Data Processor